marcodpt/data-x/README.md

 # data-x
-A natural template engine language agnostic
+A `html` natural template engine language agnostic

 ## Examples
 In all examples the json is stored in a `data.json` file